 The best way to learn how to make good biscuits is to apprentice with someone who knows what they’re doing.
-Their art is less a matter of ingredients (which are generally uninteresting) than in technique, which is deceptively simple.
+The art is less a matter of ingredients (which are uninteresting) than it is technique, which is deceptively simple.
 Give the same recipe to five cooks and you will get five different biscuits, each with its own character.
 The difference primarily is in how much the dough is handled, or more exactly, how little the dough is handled.
 Generally speaking, the less kneading, the fluffier the biscuit.
 Please note that the recipe calls for SELF-RISING flour.
 Plain flour will yield biscuits as flat as cocktail coasters.

 2 cups self-rising flour